| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Adding To The Map

-To add and edit Enforcement Cameras, editors need to be rank 2 or above, and the segment for the camera must also be in your editing level and area.
+To add or edit Enforcement Cameras, editors must be rank 2 or above, and the camera’s segment must also be in your editing level and area.

-To add an Enforcement Camera, ensure the Cameras layer is enabled (Map Layers > Hazards > Cameras), then select + > Hazard > Cameras > select from the list the desired camera (the type of camera can be edited once on the map).
+To add an Enforcement Camera, ensure the Cameras layer is enabled (Map Layers > Hazards > Cameras), then select + > Hazard > Cameras > select the desired camera from the list (the camera type can be edited once on the map).
 If the option is not enabled for you to select, hover over the i info balloon for the reason.

-Once added, ensure the right enforcement types have been selected, and ensure the right driving direction is selected.
+Once added, ensure the correct enforcement types and driving direction are selected.
 The camera will default to both ways.

 Camera Display

-Cameras will display on the WME Editor with a small icon representing the type.
-When there are two or more types, they will display the a box with 2+ in it, unless it is just Speed + Red Light, which then displays it’s own unique 2-type icon.
+Cameras will appear in the WME Editor with a small icon representing their type.
+When there are 2 or more types, they will display a box labelled 2+, unless it is just Speed + Red Light, which then displays its own unique 2-type icon.

 Speed Cameras

-Speed cameras should be placed at the location of the camera.
+Speed cameras should be placed at the camera’s location.
 The camera position will “snap” to the road at that location.
-The speed limit shown the users device will match the speed limit of the road segment.
+The speed limit shown on the user’s device will match the road segment’s speed limit.

-If the camera is bi-directional, keep the direction as both ways, otherwise set the direction as appropriate to the camera enforcement direction.
+If the camera is bi-directional, keep the direction set to both ways; set it appropriately to the camera’s enforcement direction.

-When mapping a camera, you should examine clues on the map and aerial photography to assist in moving the camera to the correct position.
+When mapping a camera, examine clues on the map and in aerial photography to help position the camera correctly.
 You should be aware that aerial photography (including road markings) and services such as Street View are often outdated, so do not rely on them exclusively.

 Note: Mobile speed cameras (e.g. camera vans) should not be mapped in Waze.
 Instead, they should be reported in the app using Report > Police > Mobile Camera.